Multi-Step Inference for Reasoning Over Paragraphs: Data bias in ROPES

 We experiment with ROPES~\cite{lin2019reasoning}, a recently proposed dataset which focuses on complex reasoning over paragraphs for document comprehension.
 We noticed a very severe drop in performance between the ROPES dev and test sets during initial experiments, and we performed an analysis of the data to figure out the cause.
-ROPES used an annotator split to separate the train, dev, and test sets in order to avoid annotator bias~\cite{geva2019we}, but this led to a large distributional shift between train/dev and test, as we show in this section.
+ROPES used an annotator split to separate the train, dev, and test sets in order to avoid annotator bias~\cite{geva2019we}, but we discovered that this led to a large distributional shift between train/dev and test, which we explore in this section.
+In light of this analysis, we recommend treating the dev set as an in-domain test set, and the original test set as an out-of-domain test.